fvd2/rest-api-template/README.md

 # rest-api-template
 RESTful API for managing user authentication and account management using Node.js, Express and MongoDB.
 It can easily be extended to serve as a back-end for web applications.
 It includes a testing setup based on [Jest-MongoDB ('Jest preset to run MongoDB memory server')](https://github.com/shelfio/jest-mongodb).
-The structure is partly inspired by the mflix API from MongoDB's 'MongoDB for JavaScript Developers' course (M220JS), which I recently completed.
+The structure is partly inspired by the mflix API from MongoDB's 'MongoDB for JavaScript Developers' course (M220JS).

 ## Usage
 1. Clone repo and install dependencies